Aarti Sunder

 Pedro Oliveira

-Pedro Oliveira is a researcher, sound artist, and educator whose work seeks to dismantle the articulations of colonial (sonic) violence perpetrated on the borders of the EU.
-He holds a PhD from the Berlin Universitty of Arts (UdK).
+Pedro Oliveira is a researcher, sound artist, and educator whose work is committed to an anti-colonial study of listening and its intersections with violence at the European border.
+Currently, he is a research and arts fellow at the Leuphana Institute for Advanced Studies (LIAS).
+He holds a PhD from the Berlin University of the Arts (UdK).

 Residency Project